JASPER: Joint Bayesian Analysis of Spatial Expression via Regression: Real Data Applications

 \subsection{Application to Human Breast Cancer dataset}

 We apply JASPER to the motivating human breast cancer dataset from the iIMPACT study \citep{iimpact}.
 As a preprocessing step, we filtered out practically unobserved genes, i.e., genes with fewer than 100 total counts over all locations.
-Additionally, we eliminated genes with very low spatial signal using the screening method based on the Bayes factor described in Supplementary Materials Section A.2.2.
-Following these filtering steps, we ran the Gibbs sampler for 5000 iterations with the first 3000 as burn-in.
-For comparison, we ran the competing models, SPARK and SpatialDE, using their default FDR threshold of 5\%.
+Additionally, we eliminated genes with very low spatial signal using a Bayes-factor based screening method; see Supplementary Materials Section~\ref{sub:simplified-versions}.
+Post filtering, we ran the Gibbs sampler for 5000 iterations with the first 3000 as burn-in.
+For comparison, we ran SPARK and SpatialDE, using their default FDR threshold of 5\%.

-For this dataset, JASPER detected 672 SVGs, and SPARK and SpatialDE detected 567 and 709 SVGs, respectively.
+JASPER detected 672 SVGs, and SPARK and SpatialDE detected 567 and 709 SVGs, respectively.
 We used three different modes of comparison to evaluate the biological significance of the detected SVGs from each method.

-First, we compared how much each of the gene lists overlapped with the known breast cancer gene sets from two independent gene databases, namely, the Harmonizome database \citep{harmonizome} and the Catalogue Of Somatic Mutations In Cancer (COSMIC) database \citep{cosmic}.
-As reported in Table \ref{tab:breast-cancer}, we found higher overlap of the SVGs detected by JASPER with both the gene sets as compared to SPARK and SpatialDE.
-Comparing the genes uniquely detected by each of these methods, we again look at the overlap of the uniquely detected genes with the two databases mentioned above.
+First, we compared the overlap between the SVGs detected by each method with known breast cancer gene sets from two independent gene databases, namely, the Harmonizome database \citep{harmonizome} and the Catalogue Of Somatic Mutations In Cancer (COSMIC) database \citep{cosmic}.
+As reported in Table \ref{tab:breast-cancer}, the SVGs detected by JASPER have greater overlap with both biologically curated gene sets as compared to SPARK and SpatialDE.
+Comparing the genes uniquely detected by each method, we again look at the overlap of the uniquely detected genes with the two databases.
 Additionally, we calculated the Moran's I statistic for these uniquely detected genes to quantitatively compare the degree of spatial autocorrelation of gene expression.
 As reported in Table \ref{tab:breast-cancer}, on average the Moran's I statistic for the genes uniquely detected by JASPER (0.61) is higher than those detected by SPARK (0.41) and SpatialDE (0.34).
-Genes that are uniquely identified by JASPER include COX6C, a known \citep{ref-cox6c} indicator of hormone-responsive breast cancer and EFNA1, a gene which is involved in tumor cell proliferation, invasiveness, and metastasis \citep{ref-efna1}.
+Genes uniquely identified by JASPER include COX6C, a known \citep{ref-cox6c} indicator of hormone-responsive breast cancer and EFNA1, a gene known to be involved in tumor cell proliferation, invasiveness, and metastasis \citep{ref-efna1}.